deohs/coders/demos/data_import/border-wait-time/intro-web-data.md

 Which will I use?

 - If you pull data with RSS, you will usually get XML.
-- If you pull data with APIs, you will often get JSON.
+- If you pull data with APIs, you will usually get XML or JSON.
 - If you can't do any of the above, then you "web scrape" HTML.

 ## Example: Inspect a web site